Glyc3rius/glyc3rius.github.io/content/posts/StealC/Stealc.md

 |`PK11SDR_GetInternalKeySlot`|Used for decrypting data using the NSS library|

 ## **Browsers**
-Stealc attempts to get the information from browsers that are Chrome-based, Opera or Mozilla-based.
+Stealc attempts to get the information from browsers that are based on **Chromium, Opera, or Mozilla**.
+The data related to Opera-based browsers (Opera, Opera GX) are exfiltrated the same way as the Chromium ones.
 The stolen information could include: login credentials, cookies, autofills, history and credit card details.
 The information stealer utilizes SQLite with `sqlite3.dll` library and uses SQL queries with `SELECT` statements to get the victim's stolen data.
 In case of Mozilla-based applications, the `nss3.dll` library is also used to decrypt credentials.
 ### **Chromium-based**
 First, the malware searches the `Local State` JSON file to locate Chromium users, then it attempts to gain information from 5 databases:
 1. `Login Data`